Nyasaland: Historic population

 The 1911 census was the first after the protectorate was renamed as Nyasaland.
 The population according to this census was: Africans, classed as "natives": 969,183, Europeans 766, Asians 481.
-In March 1920 Europeans numbered 1,015 and Asians 515.
-The number of Africans was estimated (1919) at 561,600 males and 664,400 females, a total of 1,226,000.
+In March 1920, Europeans numbered 1,015 and Asians 515.
+In 1919, the number of Africans was estimated at 561,600 males and 664,400 females, a total of 1,226,000.
 Blantyre, the chief town, had some 300 European residents.
-The number of resident Europeans was always small, only 1,948 in 1945.
+The number of resident Europeans was always small (only 1,948 in 1945).
 By 1960 their numbers rose to about 9,500, but they declined afterward following the struggle for independence.
 The number of ethnic Asian residents, many of whom were traders and merchants, was also small.

 The category of 'native' was large, but there was no general definition of the term.
-In a Nyasaland court case of 1929, the judge opined that, "A native means a native of Africa who is not of European or Asiatic race or origin; all others are non-natives.
+In a Nyasaland court case in 1929, the judge opined that, "A native means a native of Africa who is not of European or Asiatic race or origin; all others are non-natives.
 A person's race or origin does not depend on where he or she is born.
 Race depends on the blood in one's veins ...".
 Unlike Europeans of British origin, Nyasaland natives did not hold British citizenship under British nationality law, but had the lesser status of British protected person.
 The term 'native' was used in all colonial censuses up to and including 1945.

 Census data from colonial censuses and the first census after independence in the table below show a population that increased quite rapidly.
 The de facto populations count those who are resident; the de jure populations include absent migrant workers who gave addresses in Malawi as their permanent home.

 @derived from the de jure population by subtraction of those known to be abroad.

 +derived from the de facto population by addition of those known to be abroad.

 Source: Final Report of the 1966 Census of Malawi, Zomba, 1968.

 The colonial censuses were imprecise: those of 1901 and 1911 estimated the African population based on hut tax records, and adult male tax defaulters (up to 10% of the total) went unrecorded.
 The censuses of 1921, 1926 and 1931 did not make individual counts of the African population, probably under-estimated absentees, and under-counted in remote areas.
 The census of 1945 was better, but still not a true record of the African population.
 The censuses of 1921, 1931 and 1945 all recorded the numbers of Mozambique immigrants.
 Those conducted before 1945 may have substantially under-recorded the number of Africans and also the full extent of labour emigration out of Nyasaland.